xonar21/delivery-food-project/README.md

-# Web App TZ
+# Delivery Food Project

-The Web App TZ is a React-based application designed using Next.js, showcasing modern front-end techniques and state management using Redux.
+The Delivery Food Project is a Vue.js-based application designed to facilitate and manage food deliveries.

 ## Technologies

-- **Next.js:** A React framework for production that provides hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
-- **React:** A JavaScript library for building user interfaces.
+- **Vue.js:** Progressive JavaScript framework for building user interfaces.
-- **Material UI (MUI):** React components for faster and easier web development, with a focus on design.
-- **Redux Toolkit:** The official, opinionated, batteries-included toolset for efficient Redux development.
-- **Emotion:** Library designed for writing css styles with JavaScript.
+- **Vue Router:** Official router for Vue.js that deeply integrates with Vue.js core.
+- **Vuex:** State management pattern + library for Vue.js applications.
-- **ESLint:** Pluggable JavaScript linter that helps identify and report on patterns in JavaScript, with Next.js specific configurations.
+- **ESLint:** Pluggable JavaScript linter that helps identify and report on patterns in JavaScript, with Vue.js specific configurations.
 - **Prettier:** Opinionated code formatter that enforces a consistent style by parsing your code and re-printing it with its own rules.
-- **TypeScript:** An open-source language which builds on JavaScript by adding static type definitions.
+- **Vue CLI:** Standard tooling for Vue.js development.

-**Recommended Node.js version: ^18.20.2**
+**Recommended Node.js version: ^16.15.0**

 ## Dependencies
 Refer to the `dependencies` and `devDependencies` sections in the [package.json](#) file for a complete list of dependencies.

 ## Build Setup